How Can I Make My Canvas Course Accessible?

 Learn about color-blindness in this guide from the National Eye Institute.

-- How to edit captions for a YouTube video you own.
+- How to edit auto-captions for a Panopto video.

 - How to manually create captions for a Panopto video.